 Our Statement of Faith

-- We believe in verbal, plenary inspiration and infallibility of the scripture.
+- We believe in the verbal, plenary inspiration and the infallibility of the scripture.
 II Tim.
-3:17 we believe that the Word of God has been devinely preserved in the 1611 King James Version for English speaking people.
+3:17, we believe that the Word of God has been divinely preserved in the 1611 King James Version for English-speaking people.

-- We believe that man was created in the image of God, that he sinned and thereby incurred not only physical death, but also that spiritual death which is separation from God: and that all human beings are born with a sinful nature.
+- We believe that man was created in the image of God, that he sinned and thereby incurred not only physical death but also spiritual death which is separation from God: and that all human beings are born with a sinful nature.

 - We believe that the Lord Jesus Christ died for sins according to the Scriptures as a representative and substitutionary sacrifice, and that all who believe in Him, with sorrow and repentance, are justified on the grounds of His shed blood.